PopovEvgeniy/ksgenerator/readme.txt

 About program modification

 The code is included in the source.zip archive.
-It can be compiled under Lazarus 4.0 RC1 or higher.
+It can be compiled under Lazarus 4.0 RC3 or higher.

 Version history

 0.1: Initial version.
 0.2-0.2.1: The small bug has been fixed.
 0.2.2-0.2.4: The small changes.
+0.2.5: The source code was recompiled under Lazarus 4.0 RC3.
+0.2.6-0.2.8: The small changes.